samthomson/picili/README.md

 ### 4.2 Incremental updates - deploying as you work on picili

 - git push/merge changes to master
-- update remote files, restart images (inc auto-scaler) `bash ./deploy-scripts/run-remote-update.sh`
+- update remote files, restart images (inc auto-scaler, also rebuilds spa) `bash ./deploy-scripts/run-remote-update.sh`

-*If rebuilding SPA, run: `docker-compose -f docker-compose.prod.yml run -d --entrypoint="bash -c 'cd /var/www/spa && npm run dist-prod'" workspace`
+*If the changes were in the SPA, flush caches (eg cloudflare)

 ### 4.3 other